How To Apply at the Master's Level

 Program Specific Steps

 As soon as your review has been completed, you will receive an admission decision in writing.
-Please note that all items submitted as part of the application process are used for a single purpose—your degree admission.
-Once they are received by the seminary, they will not be returned to you or released to any other individual or organization.
+Once application items are received by the seminary, they will not be returned to you or released to any other individual or organization.

-As an applicant, you will be evaluated on the basis of:
+As a master's level applicant, you will be evaluated on the basis of:

 - Commitment to and agreement with the World Evangelical Alliance Statement of Faith

-- Demonstration of a life that evinces the goals, gifts and graces consistent with the roles for which Western provides training
+- Demonstration of a life that evidences the goals, gifts and graces consistent with the roles for which Western provides training

 - Demonstration of a genuine compassion for others, a willingness to submit to the authority of Scripture, a spiritually-focused vision ambitious for the glory of Christ, a teachable spirit, emotional health and godly character